Pietro Bembo: Life

 In the 1506–1512 period, Bembo resided in Urbino, where he wrote Prose della volgar lingua (Prose of the Vernacular Tongue, 1525), a treatise about composing and writing poetry in the vernacular language of the Tuscan dialect.
-He accompanied Giulio di Giuliano de' Medici (1478–1534) to Rome, where Bembo later was appointed Latin secretary to Pope Leo X (r.
-1513–1521), and also was made a member of the Knights Hospitaller, in 1514.
+He accompanied Giulio di Giuliano de' Medici (1478–1534) to Rome, where Bembo was later appointed Latin secretary to Pope Leo X (r.
+1513–1521), and was also made a member of the Knights Hospitaller, in 1514.
 At the death of Pope Leo X in 1521, Bembo retired, with impaired health, to Padua and continued to write.
-In 1530, he accepted the office of official historian of his native Republic of Venice, shortly afterwards, Bembo also was appointed librarian of the basilica of San Marco di Venezia.
+In 1530, he accepted the office of official historian of his native Republic of Venice.
+Shortly afterwards, Bembo was also appointed librarian of the basilica of San Marco di Venezia.

 On 20 December 1538, Pope Paul III (r.
 1534–1549) made Bembo a cardinal in pectore (in secret).
 In 1538, Bembo received Holy Orders as a priest.
 Afterwards, Bembo's secret nomination as cardinal was published, and he then received the red Galero hat in a papal consistory on 10 March 1539, with the title of Cardinal Deacon of the church of San Ciriaco alle Terme Diocleziane, which occasion Bembo marked by commissioning a portrait from Titian (1488–1576), the most important painter of the Venetian school.
 In the event, Cardinal Bembo was advanced to the rank of Cardinal Priest in February 1542, with title to the church of San Crisogono, changed two years later to that of the Basilica of San Clemente.
 At Rome, Cardinal Bembo continued to write, and revised his earlier works, whilst studying theology and the history of Classical antiquity (A.D.
 8th–6th c.).
 Despite having been rewarded for his successful administration of the dioceses of Gubbio and Bergamo, the Church did not promote Bembo to bishop.
 In 1547, Pietro Bembo died at the age of 77 years, and was buried in the church of Santa Maria sopra Minerva.